Villanova-AI/villanova_developers/docs/villanova09/tutorials/getting-started/openshift-install.md

 # Installation on OpenShift

 ## Overview
-This tutorial shows how to manually install Entando into OpenShift 4.x. __Installation via the  Entando Operator is highly recommended for OpenShift 4.6+.__ See the [Installation on Red Hat OpenShift using the Operator tutorial](./openshift-install-by-operator.md) for specific instructions.
+This tutorial shows how to manually install Villanova into OpenShift 4.x. __Installation via the  Villanova Operator is highly recommended for OpenShift 4.6+.__ See the [Installation on Red Hat OpenShift using the Operator tutorial](./openshift-install-by-operator.md) for specific instructions.

 ## Prerequisites
 - An OpenShift 4.x installation